Skip to main content

 Grants Posted on CREEC Network Website

-Use this map to locate your CREEC Region number and click on the appropriate Region link to see statewide and regional grants for incorporating environmental literacy into schools.
+Use this map to locate your CREEC Region number and click on the appropriate Region link to find grants for incorporating environmental literacy into schools.

 U.S. Environmental Protection Agency (EPA) Environmental Education Grants